open-amt-cloud-toolkit/ui-toolkit/docs/auditLog.md

 http://<localhost>:5000/src/sample/sampleAuditLog.htm?deviceId=<device GUID>&server=<mps IPaddress>:<mps port>
 ```
 You will see the errors in the following scenario's:
- - compilation errors if  mps-ui-toolkit has not downloaded and installed to your react app.
+ - compilation errors if ui-toolkit has not downloaded and installed to your react app.
  - MPS server not running
  - MPS server running and device not connected.